 Before going for the detailed concept the application of QC Story is not only to quality problems but also to increase productivity, process cost, process performance, supply chain, etc., problems.

 It is a means of communication, therefore QC story is both a problem-solving tool and also often a communication tool.

-QC story is the way of problem presentation and demonstrates with a clear and easy manner to all organization levels.
+QC story is the way of problem presentation and demonstrates in a clear and easy manner to all organization levels.
 It will benefit all employees who can understand the problems, their possible root causes, and the work processes.
-And all the responsible persons are include in the problem solving.
+And all the responsible persons are included in the problem-solving.

-Therefore a QC story is the documented process for better understanding to explain work procedure during the improvement efforts.
+Therefore a QC story is the documented process for better understanding to explain work procedures during the improvement efforts.

 “QC STORY” is a problem-solving technique based on the examination of facts and data, with no speculation, intended for problems caused by a number of issues.

 Years later, Nissan introduced it throughout the company, and the QC Story became one of the indispensable methods for Nissan’s increasing quality and productivity.

 On the European continent, QC Story was introduced in 1992 at the Nissan factory in Sunderland (G.B.) later in Barcelona.

 The Renault-Nissan Alliance is the occasion, within the framework of the SPR. to understand the reasons for this successful generalization of QC Story and to apply for its benefits.